-Wanna learn how to sew a pouch?
-Make a bunch of cute and practical pouches with this easy and simple lined zippered pouch tutorial!
-This DIY pouch is a great way for beginners to practice their zipper skills!
+Sewing a pouch is easy, fun and practical!
+Make a bunch of cute pouches with lining using this simple zippered pouch tutorial!
+A DIY zipper pouch is a great project for beginners to practice their zipper skills!

-Ever wondered how to make a zipper pouch?
-If you’re an ultimate beginner you probably feel like these are so hard to make since they involve a zipper and they are also lined.
-But you could not be more wrong!
-This easy peasy lined zipper pouch tutorial will debunk all the myths, I promise you!
+Ever wondered how to make a zippered pouch?
+If you’re an ultimate beginner you probably feel like these are so hard to make because they not only involve sewing a zipper but are also lined, so double trouble!
+But I’m here to tell you that you could not be more wrong, my dear friend!
+This easy peasy zipper pouch tutorial will debunk all the myths, I promise you!

 Need more pouch ideas?